François Lecointre: Military career

 From 1996 to 1999, Lecointre was an instructor at the École spéciale militaire de Saint-Cyr in Coëtquidan, Morbihan where he trained student officers in military tactics.
 From 1999 to 2001, he was a trainee officer at the Joint Defense College (now École Militaire).
 He then served in the office of the Chief of Staff of the French Army in Paris at the crops bureau of system conception forces.

 From 2005 to 2007, Colonel Lecointre was the commanding officer of the 3rd Marine Infantry Regiment in Vannes.

 From 2007 to 2008, he studied at the Center of High Military Studies (CHEM) and was an auditor at the Institut des hautes études de défense nationale (IHEDN) in Paris.

-He was promoted to brigade general on 1 August 2011, and was in command of the 9th Marine Infantry Brigade in Poitiers until 2013.
+He was promoted to brigade general on 1 August 2011; he was in command of the 9th Marine Infantry Brigade in Poitiers until 2013.
 Lecointre was later appointed as commander of the European Union Training Mission in Mali from January to July 2013.

-He rejoined the general staff headquarters of the French Army as a chargé de mission, becoming deputy-chief of the defence staff for « performance-synthèse » from 2014 to 2016.
+He rejoined the general staff headquarters of the French Army as a chargé de mission, becoming deputy-chief of the defence staff for "performance-synthèse" from 2014 to 2016.
 Lecointre was promoted to division general on 1 January 2015.

-Head of the Prime Minister's military cabinet since August 2016, Lecointre was elevated by a decree of President François Hollande from the first section of general officers to the rank of corps general on 1 March 2017.
+Head of the Prime Minister's military cabinet from August 2016, Lecointre was elevated by a decree of President François Hollande from the first section of general officers to the rank of corps general on 1 March 2017.

-On 20 July 2017, Lecointre was appointed Chief of the Defence Staff by President Emmanuel Macron, following the resignation of General Pierre de Villiers.
-He took office the day after his appointment and was promoted to the rank of Général d'armée.
+On 20 July 2017, Lecointre was appointed Chief of the Defence Staff by President Emmanuel Macron, following the resignation of General Pierre de Villiers; he was promoted to the rank of Général d'armée.
+General Lecointre made his first official visit to the United States in February 2018, where he met with his American counterpart Joseph Dunford to discuss the ongoing War against the Islamic State and progress on the G5 Sahel.

-General Lecointre made his first official visit to the United States in February 2018.
-He met with his American counterpart Joseph Dunford to discuss the ongoing War against the Islamic State and progress on the G5 Sahel.
+On 21 July 2021, Lecointre retired from active service and was succeeded by General Thierry Burkhard as Chief of Defence Staff.
+After a brief period outside the public eye, he was made Grand Cross and Grand Chancellor of the Order of the Legion of Honour per 1 February 2023, succeeding fellow retired General Benoît Puga.